-It is our expectation to continue yearly grants of restricted stock awards although we reserve the right to modify or discontinue this or any of our other compensation practices at anytime.
+It is our expectation to continue yearly grants of restricted stock awards to selected executives although we reserve the right to modify or discontinue this or any of our other compensation practices at anytime.

 To date, all of our restricted stock awards have had the same features.
 The shares vest one-fifth per year beginning on the second anniversary of the grant date.
 Restricted shares have full voting and dividend rights.
 However, until the shares vest, they cannot be sold, transferred or pledged.
-Should the executive leave our employment for any reason prior to the vesting dates (other than due to death or retirement on or after age 65), the unvested shares will be forfeited.
+Should the executive leave our employment for any reason prior to the vesting dates (other than due to death, retirement on or after age 65 or, with respect to restricted stock awards under the Company's 2008 Stock Incentive Plan, disability), the unvested shares will be forfeited.
 In the event of a "change in control" of the Company, the Compensation Committee has the discretion to accelerate vesting of the shares.

 Grants are made under our Stock Incentive Plan and the plan is administered pursuant to Rule 16b-3 of the Securities Exchange Act of 1934.
-When considering the grant of stock based awards, the Committee gives consideration to our overall performance and the performance of individual employees.
+When considering the grant of stock based awards, the Committee considers the overall performance and the performance of individual employees.